charles-plessy/tutorial/CAGE_normalisation_by_subsampling/subsampling.md

 [Dave]: http://davetang.org/muse/2013/07/10/how-deep-should-we-sequence/ "How deep should we sequence ?"

-When comparing libraries on properties that are not invariant with sequencing depth, it can be useful to normalise them to the same _depth_, that is, to use the same number of reads for each library.
+This tutorial is about comparing libraries on properties that are not invariant with sequencing depth.
+The solution presented here is to normalise the libraries to the same _depth_, that is, to use the same number of reads for each library.
 There are mainly two ways: either input a fixed number of reads in the alignment pipeline, or sub-sample a fixed number of alignments after using all the reads.
 This tutorial shows how do the second solution for CAGE data using `R`.
-It is related to the analysis presented in the supplementary note number 4 of the FANTOM 5 paper ([Forrest _et al._, 2014][F5])

-[F5]: http://dx.doi.org/10.1038/nature13182 "Forrest et al., 2014"

-See the main [README](../README.md) for general recommendations on how or what to prepare before running this tutorial.

 Busy people familiar with CAGE and R can skip the tutorial and read the manual of the `rrarefy` command of the [vegan][] package.